vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 Our initial use case was to use the same version of TypeScript across all packages.
 Additionally, we wanted to use the `tsc` cli tool provided by TypeScript.

-After migrating to Yarn Workspaces and moving TypeScript to the top-level, we ran the current build command (`tsc`).
+After migrating to Yarn Workspaces and moving TypeScript to be a top-level dependency, we ran the current build command (`tsc`).
 And.... it didn't work.

 After some racking my brain and checking what I did elsewhere years ago, I finally found it.
 To run a script/binary using